An update of my January 9, 2017 Review of

-I was so rebbed up, after listening nonstop two times to this polygamic-comedy classic, I followed up with this review to help come down from my high after a marathon read/listen to one of the best pieces of work I’ve encountered.
+I was so rebbed up, after listening nonstop two times to this polygamic-comedy classic, I followed up by writing this review to come down from my high after a marathon read/listen to this audiobook–one of the best pieces of work I’ve ever encountered.
 Even the narrator was excellent.

-It’s not only a true bird’s-eye view of what Mormon polygamist cults are about: It gives wise advice on how to avoid getting into a cult; or how to get out, if you’re in.
+It’s not only a true bird’s-eye view of what Mormon polygamist cults are about: It gives wise advice on how to avoid getting into a cult–and how to get out, if you’re in.

-I have an aunt who, after her husband (my Uncle Ervil LeBaron n) died, joined Harmston’s TLC group — the cult Joanne Hanks and her husband fled.
+I have an aunt who, after her husband (my Uncle Ervil LeBaron) died, joined Harmston’s TLC group — the cult Joanne Hanks and her husband fled.

-After years of being part of the now-deceased Harmston’s harem, my aunt still believes he was “The One Mighty and Strong”/a prophet!
-Therefore, kudos to the author, Joanne Hanks, and her husband for seeing through, then having the wherewithal to flee Harmston’s cult before it could do them any more “Harm” — pun intended.
+After years of being part of the now-deceased Harmston’s harem, the last I knew, my aunt still believes he was “The One Mighty and Strong” prophet!
+Therefore, kudos to Joanne Hanks (and her husband) for seeing through, then fleeing Harmston’s cult before it could do them any more “Harm” — pun intended.